snoberyman/Mojareb/README.md

 # Mojareb
-a prototype for online mentoring service via mobile application
+a prototype for online mentoring service via mobile application built using Flutter toolkit, Google firebase, and webRTC.
+Optimized for Android devices only.